eswlab/orphan-prediction/README.md

 	- Pick best transcripts using all the above information with Miakdo Pick.

 4. BIND
-	- Combine BRAKER generated predictions with Evidence predictions using EVM.
+	- Combine BRAKER generated predictions with Direct Inference evidence-based predictions using EVM.

 5. MIND
-	- Combine MAKER generated predictions with Evidence predictions using EVM.
+	- Combine MAKER generated predictions with Direct Inference evidence-based predictions using EVM.

-## Steps in detail
+## Steps in detail with scripts

 ### 1. Finding Orphan Enriched RNAseq dataset form NCBI: